Students follow the academic programme of the department in which they are enrolled, with the following modifications:

 Joint course: Both law and economics students follow one joint compulsory course which provides them with the analytical tools required for European legal and economic analysis.
-This course, open only to ELEA students, is the course on Law & Economics of Multi-Sided Markets (30h) by Prof. Nicolas PETIT and Prof. Lapo FILISTRUCCHI.
+This course, open only to ELEA students, is the course FILISTRUCCHI L. & PETIT N. - Law and Economics of Multi-Sided Markets (30h).

 Cross-over: Students must also follow one compulsory course in the other department:

 - Economics students will follow the first 20 hrs. of Prof. Bernd MEYRING's course on EU Competition Law and Regulation.

 - Law students will follow the course on Economics of Innovation and IPRs in the EU (20h) of Prof. Beatrice DUMONT.

 Due to these crossovers, economists will not have to follow the introduction to EU Law course in the Economics Department and lawyers will not have to follow the compulsory course on institutions.